Taubertal Festivals, Concerts, Hiking, Cycling, Boating & Spas

 Germany’s Tauber Valley has outdoor activities including hiking, cycling, and boating balanced by cultural events, concerts, festivals, and Bad Mergentheim’s spas.

-The Tauber Valley is popular with hikers and cyclist while much of the Tauber River can also be used for canoeing in and kayaking.
+The Tauber Valley is popular with hikers and cyclists while much of the Tauber River can also be used for canoeing and kayaking.
 Cultural events are frequently arranged with several towns hosting cultural festivals in summer.
 The spa facilities in Bad Mergentheim offers more relaxing options.

 Cultural Events in the Taubertal